At Gonville & Caius College, we welcome visitors, students, staff and academics of all abilities.

 The College routinely houses first year undergraduate students in the two West Road buildings detailed above.
 After the first year of study rooms are selected by ballot and may be in locations around the city.
 Any support provisions required by individual students will be discussed with Tutors and the Accommodation Office at that time.
 Early contact is advisable for those with concerns regarding transportation and/or access requirements.

-Graduate student accommodation is clustered in a collection of Victorian housing in and around Harvey Road, close to the station.
+Postgraduate student accommodation is clustered in a collection of Victorian housing in and around Harvey Road, close to the station.
 At the current time there are no rooms with step free access within this campus as all the houses in this conservation area have stepped entrances.
-Graduates with access requirements are offered rooms in the West Road buildings described above.
+Postgraduates with access requirements are offered rooms in the West Road buildings described above.

 Live-in assistants, assistance dogs and emotional support animals